KiranAU/liri-node-app/README.md

 # liri-node-app

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will is a command line node app that takes in parameters and gives you back data from Twitter, Spotify and OMDB APIs.
+LIRI is a command line node app that takes in parameters and gives you back data from Twitter, Spotify and OMDB APIs.

 ## Instructions